openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * have visited the web site of a Credential Issuer and wants to obtain a credential from that issuer.

 (1) (OPTIONAL) The issuer sends a request to the wallet to initiate the issuance flow.
-This request contains information about the credential(s) the holder wants to obtain from that issuer, e.g., in the form of credential manifest IDs or credential types, and further data, e.g., hints about the user when the user is already logged in with the Issuer.
+This request contains information about the credential(s) the End-User wants to obtain from that issuer, e.g., in the form of credential manifest IDs or credential types, and further data, e.g., hints about the user when the user is already logged in with the Issuer.

 (2) (OPTIONAL) obtain credential manifest (as defined in [@DIF.CredentialManifest]) from the issuer with an information of which Verifiable Credentials the Issuer can issue, and optionally what kind of input from the user the Issuer requires to issue that credential.